Greek royal family: History

 George I married Grand Duchess Olga Constaninovna of Russia, and they had seven surviving children.
 After a reign of almost fifty years, George I was succeeded by his eldest son, Constantine I, who had married in 1889, Princess Sophia of Prussia, a granddaughter of Queen Victoria and sister of Kaiser Wilhelm II.
 In turn, all three of Constantine's sons, George II, Alexander and Paul, would occupy the throne.

 The dynasty reigned in Greece during the Balkan Wars, World War I, World War II (during which Greece experienced occupation by the Axis), the Greek Civil War, and most of the Greek military junta of 1967–1974.

 Following the National Schism during World War I and the subsequent Asia Minor Disaster, the monarchy was deposed in March 1924 and replaced by the Second Hellenic Republic.
 Between 1924 and 1935 there were twenty-three changes of government in Greece, a dictatorship, and thirteen coups d'etat.
 In October 1935, General Georgios Kondylis, a former Venizelist, overthrew the government and arranged for a referendum on restoring the monarchy.
 On 3 November 1935, the official tally showed that 98% of the votes supported the restoration of the monarchy.
 The balloting was not secret, and participation was compulsory.
 As Time described it at the time, "As a voter, one could drop into the ballot box a blue vote for George II, or one could cast a red ballot for the Republic."
 George II returned to Greece on 25 November 1935, as king.

-Less that a year later, on 4 August 1936, George II endorsed the establishment of a quasi-fascist dictatorship led by veteran army officer Ioannis Metaxas.
+Less than a year later, on 4 August 1936, George II endorsed the establishment of a quasi-fascist dictatorship led by veteran army officer Ioannis Metaxas.

 George II followed the Greek government in exile after the German invasion of Greece in 1941 and returned to Greece in 1946, after a referendum that resulted in the maintaining of the constitutional monarchy.
 He died in 1947 and was succeeded by his brother Paul.
-The new king reigned from the time of Greek civil war until his death in 1964, and was succeeded by his son, Constantine II.
+The new king reigned from the time of Greek Civil War until his death in 1964, and was succeeded by his son, Constantine II.